I-TECH-UW/laboratory-workflows-ig/input/pagecontent/use_cases.md

 > The use case enables laboratory technicians to enter lab order details into IPMS at the laboratory facility

 Pre-condition:

-- User successfully logs in to the system
+    1: User successfully logs in to the system

 Ordinary sequence

 Step:
-> Action
+     Action

->
- >2: Access the Lab Order component/module
+    2: Access the Lab Order component/module
->
- >3: Access lab order details in to IPMS
+    3: Access lab order details in to IPMS
->
- >4:Update order details with lab test results
+    4: Update order details with lab test results
->
- >5:   Save the updated lab test results.
+    5: Save the updated lab test results.

 Post-condition